WWL (AM): Sports

 Sports shows begin during afternoon drive time, hosted by former NFL quarterback Bobby Hebert.
-WWL-AM-FM are part-time Infinity Sports Network affiliates.
+WWL-AM-FM are part-time Westwood One Sports affiliates.
 Programming from that network is heard in late evenings, and in several blocks during the day on weekends.
 When two live sporting events occur at the same time, one of the games moves to sister station WWWL, which airs a mostly sports format.

 For many years, WWL has been the flagship station for broadcasts of New Orleans Saints football games, continuously since the 1995 season.
 WWL-AM-FM continue to be the lead stations on the New Orleans Saints Radio Network, with affiliates in Louisiana, Mississippi and three other states.

 WWL-AM-FM are also the flagships for New Orleans Pelicans basketball broadcasts.
 The team had been with KLRZ for five years leading up to 2024.
 With the 2024–25 season, team broadcasts returned to WWL-AM-FM.

 WWL-AM-FM serve as the New Orleans outlet of the LSU Tigers, simulcasting all football games, while some men's basketball and baseball games are also heard.
 It shares flagship status with WDGL in Baton Rouge.
 WWL was previously the radio home of the Tulane Green Wave.